speechaccessibility/SplitTrainTest/new_split_code/README.md

 It's designed to satisfy a few constraints:

-1. All speakers that were part of any split in SAPC1 must be placed in the train or dev splits of SAPC2.
+1. All speakers that were part of any split in SAPC1 (train, dev, test1, or test2) must be placed in the train or dev splits of SAPC2.
+The purpose of this rule is to allow us to publish the SAPC1 test corpora openly, so that researchers who were not part of the competition in 2025 will be able, in the future, to demonstrate algorithm innovations that outperform the best systems that were available when SAPC1 ended in February 2025.

 2. Any speaker that was in the train or dev splits of any research distribution should be in train or dev, respectively, of SAPC2.
+The purpose of this rule is to make sure that none of the SAPC2 competing teams have access to extra SAP data beyond what's provided by the competition.

 3. There must be at most 875 in train and 124 in dev, including the maximum possible number from the minimum group.
+The purpose of this rule is to make it possible for most organizations in most of the countries of the world to participate in SAPC2, if they wish to do so, without running afoul of United States Department of Justice biometric data export regulations.

 4. From the speakers in SAPC test1 and test2, the test utterances will include only utterances whose text transcription is not identical to any utterance spoken by a speaker in any train or dev distribution.
+The purpose of this rule is to prevent any trained ASR from winning the competition by simply memorizing sentences that were spoken by somebody in the training set.